Updated: Oct 29

 Hike south of Grecia: Neighbourhoods, cemetery and lechería

 This hike takes you around the smaller roads south of Grecia.
 It lets you discover where and how people around Grecia live.
 The variety in the types of housing on this route will definitely surprise you.
-The first part of this hike is taking you to some higher points around the local cemetery and a big dairy farm, so you’ll certainly be treated some great views!
+The first part of this hike takes you to some elevated hills around the local cemetery and a big dairy farm, so you’ll certainly be treated to some great views!
 Depending on the time of the year, you’ll also be able to discover some curious trees.

 Short hike west of Grecia: Stretch your legs!

 This short hike is a nice ‘stretch for the legs’ if you want to go out for only an a short while.
 First, you’ll pass by an area where a lot of car dealers/sellers and car mechanics are located.
 Then, you’ll decent a road and climb a steep hill towards a neighbourhood.

 This tree is called a 'Cortez'.
 During the dry season this tree will drop it's leaves and change them for beautiful yellow, orange or pink flowers.

 Hike north-east of Grecia: Los Angeles and around San Juan de Grecia

 This pleasant hike will take you to Los Angeles and San Juan de Grecia, both small villages located in the outskirts of the centre of Grecia.
 Since Los Angeles is located on a hill, the views from this town over the surroundings are very nice.
 San Juan is located a lot lower than Los Angeles, so prepare for some exercise!
 This hike is interesting because of the different types of neighbourhoods that you’ll get to see.
 It’s very curious to witness the different styles of living the people make in different parts around town.
 Near the river in San Juan, we saw 3 'Jezus Christ lizards' !